 At the end of the term each teacher may nominate up to 2 students per class who deserve a Star of the Term card, awarded in the end of term celebration assembly.
-A student could receive a card for any of the following reasons: effort in class, demonstrating school values, having a positive attitude, supporting a peer etc.
+These can be awarded for any positive reason which is stated on the card.